Basic Kit: Making both blade and handle

 The bevels are the sides of the blade that thin towards the edge.
 There are different profiles for different purposes, the most common are either scandi grind where the bevels go only partially up the side of the blade, and full flatgrind where the bevels go all the way up to the spine.
 In the below image the bevels are filed in with the blade clamped to a piece of wood and using freehand.
 For an easier way to get even bevels using hand files, check out how to make a hand filing jig on youtube.
 It is a T of wood that uses an eyebolt to hold a file at a constant angle, making for nice even bevels.
 Because the file is clamped to a steel rod and threaded through the eye bolt, the angle is constant and you get even grind lines.
 Hand filing jig: https://www.youtube.com/watch?v=r9iNDRwwBQQ

-Showing the blade with a full flat grind.
-The edge of the blade is left 1 mm thick, try not to go too thin.
+Leave the edge of the blade almost 1 mm thick, try not to go too thin.
 You want to leave enough steel to have something to grind off after hardening and leaving an edge too thin often warps the blade during the quench.
 It helps if filling the files with chalk, this stops them from filling up with small sharp pieces of steel which then scratch the blade.
 Brush off the steel pieces, add more chalk and file again.
 And again.
 And again.
 This is where deciding to make a chef knife without power tools will make for a lot of work, and a shorter blade with a scandi grind will be easier to complete.

 Hand sand the blade to get rid of scratches from the files.
 Wrap the sand paper around something hard, like a file and sand the blade.
 No need to go very fine, only until all scratches are gone.